RafaFT/100-days-of-code/r3-log.md

 I didn't code today.
 Instead, I spent a lot of time mapping and understanding all the Federal and Banking laws that define what a baking service workday is.
 Unfortunately, it was not as straight forward as I hoped.

+### R3D3 - 2022/12/30

+Continued working on understanding all brazilian workdays.
+Started writing holiday's check as a new version, with way more documentation and reference for each day.